JackSzwergold/Writing/memories/A High Functioning Comedy Genius Enjoys the Bacchanal.md

 “Okay,” I said as I stood there.

 The pregnant, awkward pause went on longer than expected so I said, “Hey!
 Let’s go upstairs.”
+And with that we went ahead and headed upstairs.

+Make no mistake, this wasn’t a romantic invitation by a long shot.
+I just needed a change of pace and needed to see what was happening on the 2nd floor of this house.

+***

 ***